how 3 industry giants are shaking up the in-store shopping experience

 The company aims to focus on the inspirational, emotional journey created by the classic 'walk-way' full of tips and innovative home ideas.

 “We are in the business of emotions.
 We want you to come into our stores and say, ‘I don’t like that but I like that one’, start a conversation with a partner.
 It’s about feelings and emotions, that is the most important part.”
-(Jan Gardberg, Australia country manager at IKEA)

 Other changes include investing in online shopping, cheaper products, smaller 'pop-up' shop formats in shopping centres and a range of recycling initiatives... all of this in a bid to double sales and share in Australia over the next decade.